 - In the MARIPOSA study (NCT04487080), ocular toxicity occurred in 16% of patients treated with RYBREVANT in combination with LAZCLUZE, including grade 3 or 4 ocular toxicity in 0.7% of patients.3

-- The most common adverse reactions (ARs; ≥20%) were rash, nail toxicity, infusion-related reaction, edema, musculoskeletal pain, stomatitis, venous thromboembolic event, paresthesia, fatigue, diarrhea, constipation, coronavirus disease 2019 (COVID-19), dry skin, hemorrhage, decreased appetite, pruritus, nausea, and ocular toxicity.3
+- The most common adverse reactions (ARs; ≥20%) were rash, nail toxicity, infusion-related reaction, edema, musculoskeletal pain, stomatitis, venous thromboembolic events, paresthesia, fatigue, diarrhea, constipation, coronavirus disease 2019 (COVID-19), dry skin, hemorrhage, decreased appetite, pruritus, and nausea.

 - In the MARIPOSA-2 study (NCT04988295), ocular toxicity occurred in 17% of patients treated with RYBREVANT in combination with carboplatin and pemetrexed.
 No grade 3 or 4 ocular toxicity was reported.3

-- Clinically relevant ARs in <10% of patients who received RYBREVANT in combination with carboplatin and pemetrexed included abdominal pain, hemorrhoids, dizziness, visual impairment, trichomegaly, keratitis, and interstitial lung disease (ILD).3
+- Clinically relevant ARs in <10% of patients who received RYBREVANT in combination with carboplatin and pemetrexed included abdominal pain, hemorrhoids, dizziness, visual impairment, trichomegaly, keratitis, interstitial lung disease (ILD), and skin ulcer.

 - In a pooled analysis including safety populations from the PAPILLON (NCT04538664) and MARIPOSA-2 (NCT04988295) studies, ocular toxicity occurred in 16% of patients treated with RYBREVANT in combination with carboplatin and pemetrexed.
 All events were grade 1 or 2.3